Skip to content Skip to navigation Skip to footer

 To edit a route between one waypoint and another, click the line that connects them.
 Follow the directions to move the route to the desired position.

-Uploading a Route to the Vehicle: On Your Computer
+Uploading a Route to the Vehicle

 To download and transfer a route via USB, follow these steps.